 Collection of Rolling Pins

 Tea drinkers need this adorable tray of supplies.
-You might go for a tray like this, or you could cut a piece of wood and add two handles for a fun DIY project.
+You might want to purchase a tray, or you could make a DIY serving tray if you’re up for a fun project.
 Then display an attractive tea kettle, a pair of mugs and your favorite teas.

 I love these precious little measuring cups and rolling pin.
 Find a display-worthy set of measuring cups, set them on top of a cake stand, and place your rolling pin in front.
 And of course, add a pretty plant!